xxoo/node-fswin/readme.md

 Introduction
 ============

-node-fsWin is a native `node.js` add-on that works on windows.
+`fsWin` is a native `node.js` add-on that works on windows.
-It has ported some platform specified filesystem API. and made them easy to use in javascript.
+It has ported some platform specified filesystem API.
+And made them easy to use in javascript.

-for details and examples see [wiki](https://github.com/xxoo/node-fsWin/wiki)
+For details and examples see [fsWin wiki](https://github.com/xxoo/node-fsWin/wiki)

-LICENSE
+Licence
 =======

-	Copyright Shen Xiao. and other fsWin contributors.
+	Copyright Xiao Shen and other fsWin contributors.
 All rights reserved.
 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the